Russula albidula: Description

 The cap of the fruit body is convex to almost flat, 2.5 to 10 cm broad, with a white surface that becomes yellowish when dry.
 The cap surface is viscid when moist, and have a cuticle that can be peeled off.
 The gills are white, equal, sometimes forking next to the stipe, and have an adnate or slightly decurrent attachment to the stem.
 The stipe is white, smooth, 2.5 to 6 cm long and 0.8 to 2 cm wide.
 The flesh, which is fragile and white, has a very bitter taste.
 Specimens found in the field are typically dirty and dingy.

 In deposit, the spores are pale yellow.
 Viewed microscopically, they are roughly spherical, thin-walled, and have dimensions of 6–7.5 by 7.5–10 μm.
 The surface of the spores is marked by broken reticulations.

 Edibility

 The highly acrid taste of Russula albidula is a deterrent to consumption, although it is not considered poisonous.

 Similar species

 Other Russula species that bear a resemblance to R. albidula include R. albella, R. albida, R. anomala, and R. subalbidula.
 It may also be confused with white waxycaps (genus Hygrophorus) or Tricholoma species.

-Habitat and distribution
+Distribution and ecology

-The fruit bodies can be found growing solitary or grouped together on the ground in woods (both mixed and coniferous) or the edges of woods; specimens are often found near oak trees.
+R.albidula is distributed in eastern North America.
+Its fruit bodies can be found growing solitary or grouped together on the ground in woods (both mixed and coniferous) or the edges of woods; specimens are often found near oak trees.
 The species has a penchant for appearing in poor soil like that found on roadsides and along trails.

-It is distributed in eastern North America.
+Adults of the pleasing fungus beetle Tritoma angulata have been recorded from this mushroom, but it does not seem to be a regular food source for them.